 Legacy: Passion, Determination, and Literary Innovation

-Though Luigi Di Ruscio never received widespread recognition, his story is a testament to resilience and obsession towards creativity.
-His works remain a valuable resource for understanding Italian poetry beyond the mainstream, offering insights into personal struggle, cultural identity, and the transformative power of language.
+His works remain a valuable resource for understanding Italian poetry beyond the mainstream.
+It offers insights into personal struggle, cultural identity, and the power of language.